Frequently Asked Quilling Questions

 What type of glue do you recommend and how do you apply it?

 My favorite is a clear gel adhesive because it doesn't develop a surface skin compared to white craft glue.
-It has no odor and, like quality quilling paper, is acid-free.
+It has no odor and, like high quality quilling paper, is acid-free.
 My method of applying glue to a coil is to put a dab on a plastic lid, then pick up just a very small amount with the tip of a paper piercing tool, cocktail stick, or T-pin.
 Many quillers prefer to use a super-fine tip glue applicator.

 How do you know what size to make loose coils?
 I see patterns that say to use a three-inch strip rolled into a loose coil.
 I have a circle sizer board , but don’t know what length strip should go into what hole.
 Is there a standard?